pinecoders/pinecoders.github.io/techniques/dsp/README.md

 Here the sum of `h` is not equal to 1, however because we divide the convolution output by the sum of the coefficients (*`sumh` in the script*) we can get the filter with an unit passband.

-It is not possible to design FIR filters precisely with Pinescript, as the necessary tools are not available, however since the characteristics of a filter are described by its coefficients, we can roughly get an idea on how a FIR filter might process an input signal.
+It is not possible to design FIR filters precisely with Pine Script, as the necessary tools are not available, however since the characteristics of a filter are described by its coefficients, we can roughly get an idea on how a FIR filter might process an input signal.
 Below is a short guide on the relationship between filter characteristics and filter coefficients.

 * A filter will be smooth if its impulse response is relatively symmetrical, with mostly positive values, and not to width nor to sharp.
 Width impulses responses will return an output similar to a simple moving average while sharp impulse responses will return an approximation of an impulse and the filter could just return a shifted version of the input signal.